 In addition to the extensive career-focused programs and support offered College-wide, each of Champlain's career-focused majors features learning opportunities and programs that help our students create highly marketable resumes.

 - All members of the Radiography faculty are professionals in their field, which is an essential factor in our students getting the most cutting-edge education possible.

 - Students in this major acquire extensive practical networking experience via extensive clinical fieldwork opportunities.

 - Students receive extensive exposure to digital imaging, operating-room procedures, trauma radiography, fluoroscopy exams and orthopedic work.

 - Radiography majors have an opportunity to be selected by the American Society of Radiologic Technologists to attend the national conference as a Vermont representative of the Student Leadership Program.
-Champlain students have been selected over the past two years.
+Champlain students have been continually selected over the past several years.

 - Students are able to broaden their skill set through developing strong writing skills as part of the curriculum.

 - Critical thinking is an integral part of health care.
 Students will integrate this skill into their coursework throughout the program.

 - Mentoring amongst classes is encouraged and has proven as a highly successful study tool.

 - Students work closely with Career Services to build their resume and interview skills.